Compare Databases and Library Catalogs

 Why use a library catalog?

-- Use a library catalog to find items the library owns, where they are located, and their
+- Use a library catalog to find items the library owns, where they are located, and if they are

-Find items in the joint catalog shared by U of I and 75 other academic libraries in the state
+request items in the joint catalog shared by U of I and 80+ other academic libraries in the state

-find, and order book loans or find journals and other library materials
+find, and order books, or find journals and other library materials worldwide.